 I’m sure many of you are familiar with the Lifeline Minibooks series, with titles such as Help!
 I’m Depressed, Help I’m in a Conflict, Help!
-Someone I love has Alzheimers.
+Someone I love has Alzheimer’s.
 I know many churches have a ready supply of many of these little volumes for emergency situations.
-The don’t pretend to provide the full solutions, of course, but they are excellent for helping people take the first steps in various crises.
+They don’t pretend to provide the full solutions, of course, but they are excellent for helping people take the first steps in various crises.

 The latest in the series is Help!
 My Kids Are Viewing Pornography.
 The author, Tim Challies, has distilled a decade of thinking and writing about this common problem into 64 small pages of first-class teaching and practical advice.